In the last chapter, we gave each

 attribute contains

-property-value pairs to determine how an element looks, for example to
+CSS property–value pairs to determine how an element looks, for example

 To add this to our browser, we’ll need to start by parsing these